top of page

 On Sunday June 11, everyone can enter the WAG / Qaumajuq Inuit Art Gallery during the daytime for free (“Canada Life Free Second Sundays”).
 This provides a tremendous opportunity to explore both the WAG and Qaumajuq galleries before the evening conference opening reception in the foyer.
 The WAG is a short walk (500-1000 m) from all conference lodging and the Convention Centre.

 As per the website, “WAG-Qaumajuq features an impressive collection of over 27,000 artworks spanning centuries, cultures, and media, including the largest public collection of contemporary Inuit art in the world”.
 Qamajuq is a new (2021) architectural landmark in Winnipeg that connects to the WAG.
-During your visit, Qamajuq will feature the Sanaugangit (“art by Inuit”) Exhibition, which will celebrate Inuit art from approximately 200 BCE until the present day.
+During your visit, Qaumajuq will feature the Sanaugangit (“art by Inuit”) Exhibition, which will celebrate Inuit art from approximately 200 BCE until the present day.
 By focusing on highlights from many regions and communities.

 Want to visit later in the week?
-Conference attendees can enter the WAG / Qamajuq anytime between June 9th and June 16th for $10 at the door, using a link you will receive when registering for the conference to obtain this conference-specific discount (although Sunday will be free!).
+Conference attendees can enter the WAG / Qaumajuq anytime between June 9th and June 16th for $10 at the door, using a link you will receive when registering for the conference to obtain this conference-specific discount (although Sunday will be free!).
 Indigenous persons can enter WAG / Qaumajuq at no charge whenever these are open.
 All people between 18-25 in age who are residents of Manitoba can enter the WAG / Qaumajuq for free if they apply for membership at the front desk.

 Canadian Museum for Human Rights